Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - In collection.py, in two different routes, you use the function name get_collection, which may cause an error or lead to confusion when distinguishing between functions.
 I recommend changing one of these function names to be more descriptive for their respective routes.
 - I also think that both routes using get_collection should be @router.get instead of @router.post because they are read-only.
+- It would be good to have a check for if it is a valid type or not in get_collection in collection.py
+- In get collection it would be useful to have some kind of formatting function for the type that is passed in.
+When I try to look for the ‘normal’ cards I own I get an empty string but when I look for cards of type “Normal” I can see the cards.
+It would be useful to include a message on the formatting of the type and then also run a formatter function on what is passed in as well
+- The functions in collection.py should be marked as get endpoints instead of post endpoints since nothing is being added to the database (both of them are currently shown as post endpoints)
+- Additionally for the endpoints in collection.py you don’t need /get in the endpoint url, having /{user_id} and /{user_id}/{type} would be fine
+- In get collection by type it would be good to check if it is a valid type of pokemon before searching the database (You could create a new table for the different types and query that to get a type_id that you then use for the rest of the queries) (Also raising an exception if it is not a recognized type would be good instead of just returning an empty list so the user knows why they are receiving and empty list)
+- Get Collection: It would be nice to have the collection endpoint filter by something, this could be type, name, or price.
+- No way to see total collection value

 ### collection.py has been updated for the above review comments